-Self-development will be encouraged throughout, and as much assessment will be by way of organisational problem-solving, student's employers should gain value from the Course and so enhance each candidates experience and CV.

-Leadership and entrepreneurship will both be specifically studied to ensure graduates have the ability to choose alternative routes to business success.
+Self-development will be encouraged throughout, and as much assessment will be by way of organisational problem-solving.
+Student's employers should gain value from the course and thus it should enhance each candidates experience and CV.
+Leadership and entrepreneurship will both be specifically studied to ensure graduates have the ability to choose alternative routes to career success.

-Delivered over block periods, this Course is designed to be studied alongside work experience to bring together the theoretical and real world of business in the classroom and in the student's place of work.
+Delivered over block periods, this course is designed to be studied alongside work experience to bring together the theoretical and real world of Hospitality and Tourism in the classroom and in the student's place of work.

-The final dissertation is designed to allow a student to take a major practical challenge, define the problems, develop and implement research to gather information, analyse the outcomes, and recommend on possible solutions in a highly structured manner.
+The final project is designed to allow a student to take a major practical challenge, define the problems, develop and implement research to gather information, analyse the outcomes, and recommend on possible solutions in a highly structured manner.
 The submitted piece of work will showcase a graduate's ability for current and prospective employers, or alternatively set the outline for the launch of an entrepreneurial enterprise.